-The 6th annual Polar Bear Plunge raised nearly $280,000 across 58 teams to help myriad charities and organizations raise funds for their causes.
+The 6th annual Polar Bear Plunge raised over $ 200,000 across 40 Teams to help a myriad charities and organizations raise funds for their causes.
 This fundraising is unique due to the club providing the venue and fundraising platform and allowing any organization to mobilize and raise funds to help expand their reach, increase their impact, and change the trajectory of beneficiaries lives.
 The total raised is from our fundraising platform and does not include any direct contributions to the individual organizations.
-Organizations which participated and raised money via the 2025 PBP are:
+Organizations which participated and raised money via the 2026 PBP are:

 Bread Run - North Fulton Community Charities